 Better pay translates into increased self worth.
 A truck driver with a higher self worth will provide better customer service as well as improved safety.
 This of course is my opinion.
 But I am sure once the metrics have been run and the computers systems updated, AI technology will come to the same conclusion.

 Again, as far as I know, I am not artificially intelligent, however my business models suggest that the self driving truck will not make the human truck driver obsolete.
 As long as in the future we are still in the real-world, I believe shippers will probably use a combination of automated and manual drivers.
 Not to mention, you will still need staff to manage these vehicles as well as Road Side Tractor Trailer Repair services in case your truck breaks down in the middle of the road.
-In addition, you may also need to contact a car accident attorney in the event of a collision or some form of unforeseen accident.

 Profits, safety, policymakers and science will determine how quickly the adaption of the self driving truck takes place.
 If a self driving truck can pick up and deliver freight quicker, cheaper and decrease accidents, adaption will happen quickly.
+There are companies nowadays that offer automotive industry health and safety support.

 My guess is that there will always be a need for the truck driver.
 In the future those who get behind a the wheel of a big rig will have our greatest respect.

 Today, truck drivers who can work a manual 18-speed transmission are becoming rare.
 These drivers are often paid more and are looked up to by other drivers.
 Now a days many who drive a semi-truck can only do so with the help of an automatic transmission.
 In the future, perhaps, the truck driver who actually knows how to maneuver a big rig without the help of automation will be considered the top in their field.
+In case, these truck drivers get injured in an accident, they may seek workers compensation and other benefits with the help of a work injury attorney.

 In conclusion, at this point we should not fear artificial intelligence in the trucking industry.
 The profession of driving truck is looking up and it’s about time.